Best Pink Lemonade (Naturally Hot Pink)

 How to make Pink Lemonade

-1. Juice lemons, strain, and set juice aside.
+- Juice the lemons, strain, and set the juice aside.

-2. In a pot add water and sugar.
-Heat, while stirring just until sugar melts.
+- In a pot, add water and sugar.
+Heat, while stirring, just until the sugar melts.

-5. Add in remaining cups of cold water, until desired sweetness is reached.
+- Add in remaining cups of cold water until the desired sweetness is reached.

 Why is this Pink lemonade recipe so good?

-Well, first it starts with simple syrup.
-This ensures that there are no granules of sugar and the finished drink is smooth and perfectly sweetened.
-Since this pink lemonade uses beet juice which imparts no flavor, only real lemonade flavor shines through.
-Not to mention the lemon juice-sugar-water ratios are darn near perfect if your like a really bold, sweet and tart pink lemonade like I do!!!
+Well, first, it starts with simple syrup.
+This ensures that there are no granules of sugar, resulting in a smooth and perfectly sweetened finished drink.
+Since this pink lemonade uses beet juice, which imparts no flavor, only real lemonade flavor shines through.
+Not to mention the lemon juice-sugar-water ratios are darn near perfect if you like a really bold, sweet, and tart pink lemonade like I do!!!

 Pink Lemonade FAQs:

 Is pink lemonade vegan?
-You can make this recipe vegan but replacing the granulated sugar with raw cane sugar.
+You can make this recipe vegan by substituting raw cane sugar for the granulated sugar.

-My lemonade is too sweet, how can I fix it?
-No problem, just add more water and/ lemon juice but remember, when serving it over ice, lemonade that isn’t as sweet will water down quickly.
-Warm lemonade will taste way sweeter than cold lemonade so keep that in mind when tweaking the sweetness level.
-Before adding more water to this recipe, pour a little over ice and get it super cold and then try it.
-You will see that it doesn’t taste as sweet as it did when warm/at room temperature.
+My lemonade is too sweet.
+How can I fix it?
+No problem, just add more water and/or lemon juice.
+However, remember that when serving it over ice, lemonade that isn’t as sweet will water down quickly.
+Warm lemonade will taste way sweeter than cold lemonade, so keep that in mind when tweaking the sweetness level.
+Before adding more water to this recipe, pour a little over ice and let it get super cold, then try it.
+You will notice that it doesn’t taste as sweet as it did when it was warm or at room temperature.

 Can I use concentrated lemon juice?
 In a pinch, you can grab the infamous plastic lemon bottle, but let that be your last resort.
 Fresh lemon juice is king and provides that amazing tang.

-Make up a cold pitcher of then delicious hot pink lemonade for your next warm day fiesta and let people guess how you got that natural hot pink color!
+Make up a cold pitcher of this delicious pink lemonade for your next warm-weather fiesta and let people guess how you achieved that natural hot pink color!

 Ingredients